 In this article, we will cover the following:

-Branded games are a special type of games, designed to advertise a brand or product.
-Typically, these are apps enriched with elements of gamification, or simple games that offer promotional coupons or other real benefits in exchange for playing.
-Well designed, they may promote a business more effectively than banners or TV commercials, and also naturally encourage customers to buy in our store or restaurant.
+Branded games are a special type of games designed to advertise a brand or a product.
+Typically, these are apps enriched with elements of gamification or simple games that offer promotional coupons or other real benefits in exchange for playing.
+Well designed, they may promote a business more effectively than banners or TV commercials and also naturally encourage customers to buy in our store or restaurant.

 Coca-Cola - "Chok"